-The City of Boulder recognizes employees that associate with various organizations or maintain certifications or licenses are beneficial to the City.
-If the City has requested that an employee obtain a license, the City will pay for the licensing fees and/or annual renewal fees.

-All employees are encouraged to visit with their supervisor and/or Mayor or City Administrator and / or their designee, particularly during the annual evaluations, so that the cost of maintaining a current license or the costs for a licensure that the employee would like to obtain can be included within the budget process.
+The City will pay for the initial and renewal costs of required professional license/certifications.
+Cost should be identified at the time of the annual budget submission.

 RETIREMENT

 Retirement benefits are provided through the Public Employees Retirement System of the State of Montana.
 Contact the Public Employees Retirement Administration for information.

-SALES CALLS and FUNDRAISING EFFORTS
+SALES CALLS AND FUNDRAISING EFFORTS

-Sales Calls from professional sales people are allowed to take place only at the discretion of the Mayor or/ or City Administrator and / or their designee, so long as it is done in a consistent and fair manner.
-Employees requesting charitable contributions or selling products may visit with fellow employees before or after work, during lunch hour or breaks.
-Employees may also choose to circulate a catalog among co-workers to preview at their convenience.
+Professional sales calls are allowed providing they are done in a consistent and fair manner.
+Employees requesting charitable contributions or selling products on their own time.
+Employees may also choose to circulate a catalog among co-workers to preview on their own time.
 Employees should not be made to feel obligated to participate.

-Adopted by Ordinance #2016-03, On October 17, 2016.
+Adopted: December 20, 2021, excluding the Call-Out section

+Adopted: Call-Out section February 22, 2022